CHIVA works closely with a number of clinical trials and studies to ensure the meaningful involvement of young people living with HIV.

 You can learn about the study's findings through the short film and document below.

 Youth Trials Board

-Young people who joined the UK YTB received training on how clinical trials operate, they were introduced to different trials by the team at the MCR Clinical Trials Unit at UCL.S ome members attended international meetings, such as the World Health Organisation's HIV department seminar in Geneva, and the AIDS 2018 conference in Amsterdam.
+Young people who joined the UK YTB received training on how clinical trials operate.
+They were introduced to different trials by the team at the MCR Clinical Trials Unit at UCL.
+Some members attended international meetings such as the World Health Organization's HIV department seminar in Geneva and the AIDS 2018 conference in Amsterdam.

 YTB members also met with an Ethics Committee to discuss improving young people's engagement in research with a particular focus on the development of research information aimed at young people.